-1. If you are not already logged in to Oracle ILOM, log in either locally from a serial connection, or remotely from an Ethernet connection.
+1. If you are not already logged in to Oracle ILOM, log in locally from a serial connection or remotely using an Ethernet connection.

-See "Connecting to Oracle ILOM" on page 83.
+See "Connecting to Oracle ILOM" on page 63.

-- 2. Power on or restart the server, as follows: - To power on the server, use one of the following methods: - From the Oracle ILOM web interface, click Host Management > Power Control, and in the Select Action list box, click Power On. - From the Oracle ILOM CLI, type: - -> start /System
+- 2. Power on or reset the server, as follows: - To power on the server, use one of the following methods: - From the Oracle ILOM web interface Summary page, click the Power State Turn On button. - From the Oracle ILOM CLI, type the following command from the prompt: - -> start /System